DariaPantiushina/SplitPay_Promo_Performance_Drop/README.md

 📌 Timeout or API error in SplitPay service for mobile requests → payment fails silently;

-📌 Post–October release introduced a change in eligibility or discount logic breaking iOS calls;
+📌 Post October release introduced a change in eligibility or discount logic breaking iOS calls;

 **3. Analytical / Data Tracking**